-2.1.
-President is overall responsible for the PSPS Plan and ensuring it is properly implemented, resourced, trained upon, executed, and updated as appropriate.
-Furthermore, the President shall ensure proper communications and coordination with local government, agencies and customers.

-2.2.
-Utility Manager is responsible for executing the BVES PSPS Plan to include:

-- Directing emergency operations per this plan and the Emergency Response Plan; - Ensuring that monitoring of weather forecasts and actual weather conditions is being properly conducted by appropriate staff per this plan; - Directing (or causing to be directed) the operational activities related to system lineup and PSPS as warranted; - Ensuring that Field Operations staff are providing timely and accurate information to the Customer Service Supervisor and/or other staff performing customer and public information functions; - Working closely and coordinating with counterparts at local government and agencies during the lead up to PSPS, during PSPS, and during restoration procedures and as necessary to achieve the fire prevention objectives of this plan; - Overseeing activation of the Wildfire Response Team (WRT) for PSPS procedures of this plan and determining the appropriate staff composition of the WRT when activated; - Training (or causing to be trained) BVES staff assigned to perform the various activities required by this plan; - Ensuring resources are available to properly execute this plan and identifying any gaps in resources to the President as well as proposed remedies; - Making all reports required by GO-166 and ESRB-8 to the applicable Commission Divisions; - Working closely with Regulatory Affairs staff to ensure this plan meets regulatory compliance requirements enacted by the Commission; - Reviewing and evaluating relevant data and documentation of inspections, patrols, operational system lineup, and PSPS activities; and - Evaluating at least annually, whether changes to this plan are warranted and implementing any necessary changes.
+- 2.1.
+President holds overall responsibility for the PSPS Plan and ensuring it is properly implemented, resourced, trained upon, executed, and updated as appropriate.
+Furthermore, the President shall ensure proper communications and coordination with local government, agencies and customers. - 2.2.
+Utility Manager is responsible for executing the following actions under BVES PSPS Plan: - Direct emergency operations under this Plan and the EDRP; - Ensure monitoring of weather forecasts and actual weather conditions is properly conducted by appropriate staff; - Direct (the operational activities related to system line-up and PSPS as warranted; - Ensure Field Operations staff provide timely and accurate information to the Customer Service Supervisor and other staff performing customer and public information functions; - Work closely and coordinate with counterparts at local government and agencies leading up to a PSPS event, during PSPS, and during restoration procedures; - Activate the Wildfire Response Team (WRT) for PSPS procedures - Determine the appropriate staff composition of the WRT when activated; - Train or assign training to BVES staff with roles required by this Plan; - Ensure resources are available to properly execute this plan and identifying any gaps in resources to the President as well as proposed remedies; - Ensure all regulations are followed required reports are timely submitted to the applicable regulatory bodies, including the Commission and Energy Safety; - Evaluate whether changes to this plan are warranted and implementing any necessary changes.